stephenberg/automultinomial/cran-comments.md

 ## Resubmission of version 2.0.0
+Changes in this resubmission:
+* added space before ``<http" in description file
+* added examples for all exported functions

 This is a new version of a package currently on cran.
 In this version I have:

 * Added a vignette with guide to use, now with compressed pdf